 You may begin your career in performing basic preventative maintenance duties, such as oil changes and replacing hydraulic fluids, flushing fuel systems, tune-ups, tire inspections, and rotations, along with testing ignition and emission systems.
 You will perform minor repairs, maintain parts inventory, and help to maintain accurate records on all repairs.
 You may also be expected to keep the shop clean!

 As your experience progresses, you will be responsible for a variety of tasks such as, diagnosing and repairing brake systems, performing regular diagnostic tests, rebuilding engines and transmissions and repairing electrical components, steering systems and cooling systems, as well as, troubleshooting and repairing all other complex mechanical problems.

 Do you have the capabilities needed to work as a diesel mechanic?
 Advancements in modern technology demand some knowledge of computers and diagnostic equipment as you will be working with sophisticated electronics and complex computer systems within today’s diesel vehicles.
-You will also need excellent hand-eye coordination, critical thinking and problem-solving skills, in addition to, physical strength and manual dexterity.
-Diesel mechanics also need good customer service skills, a valid driver’s license (CDL may be required) and may need to provide their own hand tools.
-You will need to be familiar with the use of pneumatic tools, gauges, hydraulic jacks, welding torches and lathes.
+You will also need excellent hand-eye coordination, critical thinking, and problem-solving skills, in addition to physical strength and manual dexterity.
+Diesel mechanics also need excellent customer service skills, a valid driver’s license (CDL may be required), and may need to provide their own hand tools.
+You will need to be familiar with the use of pneumatic tools, gauges, hydraulic jacks, welding torches, and lathes.

 If you are interested in this field, please see our list for the Best Online Schools for Diesel Mechanics.